Crane Youth Music

 About

-Crane Youth Music includes master classes with Crane faculty, ensemble rehearsals, elective courses, practice time, and lesson time with faculty.
-Campers also take part in chamber and jazz combo rehearsal time, chamber ensembles, chamber orchestra, and bands during CYM, including ensemble or chamber music.
-Recreational time includes outdoor recreation and sports, trips downtown, movies in Crane, and other activities and crafts as directed by counseling staff.
+Crane Youth Music includes master classes with Crane Faculty, ensemble rehearsals, elective courses, chamber and jazz combo rehearsal time, lesson time with faculty, and individual practice time.
+Campers also take part in outdoor recreation and sports, trips downtown, movies in Crane, and other activities and crafts as directed by counseling staff.

 • Ages: 12–18 years old